10.10. Bootstrapper (smart card bootstrap)

 The example is loosely based on the Installing mandatory Objects

-tutorial.
-However, since the bootstrap information will be loaded from a file,
+Non-IP Data Delivery.
+Since the bootstrap information will be loaded from a smart

 and setup_server_object()

-longer necessary, and the calls to them can be replaced with direct calls to
+are no longer necessary, and the calls to them can be replaced with direct calls

 anjay_server_object_install():